airyhq/airy/docs/docs/getting-started/installation/aws.md

 :::

-Now you can run this command, which will create `Airy Core` in your AWS account:
+Now you can run the following command in your Airy workspace, which will create a Kubernetes cluster with `Airy Core` in your AWS account:

 ```bash
 airy create --provider=aws